-The outline application is for a single dwelling of unspecified size and scale, on the rear garden of a relatively modern bungalow.
+This wide plot sits between early-twentieth century terraced properties to the north and south, the gardens of which are immediately adjacent to the open agricultural countryside of Bullsmoor.
+This open landscape is a contributory attribute of the world heritage site's significance and therefore a heritage asset of the highest value.
 Pottery Farm is close to the application site, separated only by a narrow stretch of agricultural land.
-This plot is wider than those of the early twentieth century terraced properties to the north and south, the gardens of which immediately adjacent to the open agricultural countryside of Bullsmoor.
-The open landscape is a contributory attribute of the World Heritage Site's significance.

 While the fields are edged by the linear residential development, the houses form a regular and continuous visual edge, set behind the open spaces of the domestic rear gardens.
-There is no precedent for any buildings outside this logical pattern.
 The proposed dwelling would run contrary to this pattern, introducing a visible structure into the open landscape and agricultural setting of Pottery Farm.